7 Fire Safety Tips for Your HomeOctober 8, 2019

 5. Have Your Chimney Cleaned and Inspected Regularly

-Regular chimney cleaning and inspection is important for fire prevention.
+Regular chimney cleaning and inspection are important for fire prevention.
 Dirty or blocked chimneys are one of the leading culprits causing dwelling fires.
 Chimneys connected to wood-burning fireplaces are susceptible to soot or tar build-up, especially depending on the type of wood that is most commonly burnt.

 This build-up can ignite if the fire is hot enough.
 Birds and animals can also bring debris into a chimney which can partially block the flue.
 For these reasons, it is important to get chimneys cleaned before they are used for the season.
 And, in cases of heavy use, it may be wise to get them cleaned even more frequently.